koksal/tps/README.md

 solvers on OS X, you will need to replace the `scalaz3.jar` with a packaged version of [ScalaZ3] built on the computer you will run TPS on.
 Instructions for building ScalaZ3 can be found on its project page.

+## Example data

+The example dataset included with TPS is a phosphoproteomic time course of the cellular response to EGF stimulation.
+This dataset will be described in a forthcoming manuscript.
+Please refrain from publishing analyses of this dataset until the manuscript appears.

+The example network is derived from [iRefIndex] and [PhosphoSitePlus].

 ## Authors